metadatacenter/cedar-submission-server/cedar-submission-server-core/src/main/resources/xsd/README.txt

 submission.xsd

 Description of an SRA submission.
 Modifed to fix some namespace issues.
+In particualur, imports from SP.common.xsd, bioproject.xsd, and biosample.xsd are assigned namespaces.

 Modified to hard code biosample.xsd as the submission data in the Action/AddData/Data/XMLContent element.
 Also modified to replace AddFiles element definition with one in schema received from Ahmad at Yale (./examples/submission-com.xsd).